68W: Medal of Honor Recipients

-Notable Medal of Honor recipients who served as combat medics include Desmond Doss, Joseph G. LaPointe Jr.,Lawrence Joel, Thomas W. Bennett, Gary M. Rose, Edgar Lee McWethy Jr., and David B. Bleak.
+Notable Medal of Honor recipients who served as combat medics include Desmond Doss, Joseph G. LaPointe Jr., Lawrence Joel, Thomas W. Bennett, Gary M. Rose, Edgar Lee McWethy Jr., Clarence E. Sasser, and David B. Bleak.

 Training and assignment

 After the completion of Basic Combat Training (BCT), soldiers training for the MOS 68W ship to Fort Sam Houston, Texas for Advanced Individual Training (AIT).
 Training typically lasts for 16 weeks and includes a combination of lectures and practical exercises conducted both in the field and the classroom.
-The first two months of the course focuses on Cardiopulmonary Resuscitation (CPR), Basic Life Support (BLS), and EMT-B skills and concludes with written and practical examinations.
-Prospective 68Ws must pass the NREMT (with a maximum of six attempts) in order to proceed into the U.S. Army specific course known as the "Whiskey Phase."
+The first two months of the course focuses on Cardiopulmonary Resuscitation (CPR), Basic Life Support (BLS), and EMT skills and concludes with written and practical examinations.
+Prospective 68Ws must pass the NREMT certification exam (with a maximum of six attempts) in order to proceed into the U.S. Army specific course known as the "Whiskey Phase."
 Soldiers unable to pass the NREMT are reclassified into a different MOS according to the needs of the U.S. Army.

 Whiskey Phase comprises the final two months of the 68W's training and consists of military emergency medicine, dismounted patrols, military operations in urban terrain (MOUT), and military-specific medical evacuation procedures.
-68Ws are trained in additional medical skills that they are only authorized to perform in a military setting, as their EMT-B scope of practice more is limited.
+68Ws are trained in additional medical skills that they are only authorized to perform in a military setting, as their EMT scope of practice more is limited.
 These additional skills are centralized on Tactical Combat Casualty Care (TCCC) guidelines and include emergency cricothyroidotomy, fluid resuscitation, medication administration (intraosseous, intravenous, and intramuscular), treatment of puncture wounds, treatment of arterial bleeding, and use of tourniquets for severe lacerations and/or amputations.

 After assignment to a unit, 68Ws may, at the discretion of their unit's Physician Assistant (PA), learn any number of advanced skills.
 Topics are generally prescribed per each unit's functional role.
 For example, 68Ws assigned to an infantry unit (known colloquially as a line medic) may learn about advanced trauma treatments including venous cutdowns, placement of chest tubes, or use of special hemorrhage control methods.
 Oftentimes, the 68W is responsible for an entire platoon's medical readiness, which is reported to the senior medic or the company command team directly.